1. How to Put Achievements on a CV: List for 2024

 • Developed financial models for new transactions, increasing confidence ratings by 30-40% across the board.

-Always quantify achievements by including numbers whenever possible, emphasising the benefits that accrued to your employer as a priority.
+Always quantify achievements on a CV by including numbers whenever possible, emphasising the benefits that accrued to your employer as a priority.
 You’ll need to estimate some numbers, so keep them facts-based and be ready to justify yourself.

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.